 Research shows that, on their first review of applicants, employers look at your CV for between 5-7 seconds, making it imperative that you make a great first impression.
 After putting time and energy into creating your perfect CV, it’s well worth spending a bit longer tailoring the information to help you stand out.

-Think like the employer when writing your CV.
-An employer wants to know that you have the transferable skills, experience and knowledge which they think makes a quality candidate – these qualities are found on their job description and person specification.
+Think like an employer when writing your CV.
+An employer wants to know that you have the transferable skills, experience and knowledge that they think makes a quality candidate – these qualities are found on their job description and person specification.
 Make it easy for them to find this information on your CV, through the formatting and language you use.